KayChansiri/Demo_Linear_Regression_ML/README.md

 * **Dataset Usage**: Traditional statistics uses only one dataset without dividing it into testing, training, and validation sets for modeling.
 * **Data Preparation**: Involves standard data preparation processes, such as encoding variables, checking for and imputing missing data, and testing linear assumptions (e.g., linearity, normality, independence of errors, heteroscedasticity).
 Linear regression from a traditional statistics perspective also involves checking for multicollinearity using methods such as VIF (Variance Inflation Factor) or correlation tests.
 For VIF, if the value of a specific variable is more, the variable is likely to be highly correlated with other variables in the dataset.
 You may found that some sources use VIF more than 10 as the cutoff point if they want to be a bit moe liberal.
 Regarding pearson correlations, if any pairs of variables are correlated more than 0.9, the varibales are highly correlated.
 If multicollinearity issues exist, feature selection processes, such as dimensionality reduction (e.g., exploratory factor analysis, confirmatory factor analysis), centering (especially when interaction terms are included in the model), or excluding predictors with conceptually less importance may be performed.

-As linear regression relies on the ordinary least squares approach and gradient descent methods to identify the best regression coefficients  that reduce error variances of the model, standardizing predictors to the same scale is also vital to ensure the optimal solution.
+As linear regression relies on the ordinary least squares approach (for a small dataset) or gradient descent methods (for a large dataset) to identify the best regression coefficients  that reduce error variances of the model, standardizing predictors to the same scale is also vital to ensure the optimal solution.
 If your features are on different scales, interpreting the model fit and its predictability would be challenging.
 For example, imagine you are predicting customer satisfaction towards an airline service on a scale of 1 to 5 (this is your y or target outcome) by customer age (rangesfrom 5 to 100) (X1) and customers’ frequency in flying per week (ranges from 0 to 7) (X2).
 An increase in one unit of the coefficient of your X1 would be different from an increase in one unit of the coefficient of your X2, and X1 can increase up to 100, whereas X2 can increase up to  7.
 To know which feature yields more impact on the outcome, you have to standardize them to be on the same scale.
 While standardization is  important for linear regression, keep in mind that it might not be as crucial for some other ML algorithms, such as random forests or decision   trees.
 For those algorithms, different scales of features do not matter as much since the algorithm relies on decision boundaries in fitting the model.

 * **Model Emphasis**: Linear regression from a traditional approch emphasizes inference and determining if a model explains past data well, rather than predicting future data.

 ### Machine Learning
 * **Dataset Usage**: Unlike traidtional statistics, linear regression from an ML perspective performs data separation into testing, training, and validation sets to ensure the model works well with unseen data.
 For projects with less computational power or budget, separating the data into testing and training sets without a validation set may be sufficient.
 * **Data Preparation**: Similar to linear regression from a traditional standpoint, the ML approach should ensure that linear assumptions are met, missing data are imputed or excluded, all continious variables are standardized, and no multicollinearity issues exist.
 Taking an additional step from traditional statistical approach, linear regression from an ML perspective uses regularization techniques (e.g., ridge, lasso, elastic net) and fine-tunes hyperparameters (e.g., lambda and alpha) to deal with multicollinearity or variance issues from meaningless variables.
 The process also involves K-fold cross-validation to adjust the model's hyperparametersd during the traning process before model testing deployment.
 You will understand these concepts better later in the post.
 * **Model Emphasis**: Unlike traditional statistics that focus on explaining existing data, ML focuses on building robust models that can generalize well to new data.

 <img width="642" alt="Screen Shot 2024-06-25 at 3 11 42 PM" src="https://github.com/KayChansiri/LinearRegressionML/assets/157029107/95f956ba-fe96-4475-a546-8f09163d187e">